If you're one of many Manchester house movers thinking of moving to a different area of Manchester, this in-depth guide has you covered.

 Visit the Museums

-Manchester has so many museums to choose from, and visiting them would be a great way to spend the day and soak up the culture, especially when the weather isn’t great (a regular occurrence in Manchester!).
+Manchester has so many museums to choose from, and visiting them would be a great way to spend the day and soak up the culture, especially when the weather isn’t great.

-Luckily, a lot of these museums have free entry, including:
+Luckily, a lot of these museums have free entry, including The Lowry, the National Football Museum, The Manchester Museum and The Museum of Science & Industry.

 Visit the Countryside